robmip/sample_repo/README.md

-# visual_Energy
+# Samples
-public sample of some energy data handling and visualization
+Here a selection of publishable work in some projects (academic or personal) is available